OBJECTIVE OF SKAT: Fulfill your contract by winning or losing tricks.

 *Every multiplier that is applicable counts.

 Jack of clubs and a sequence of trumps are called Matadors.
 If the declarer conforms, they are with that number (of Matadors).
 If the opponent’s hands combined conforms, the declarer is against.
-For example, if the declarer has J, J, J, J, A, 10, K, they are with 7.
-If the declarer does not have J they are against that number of Matadors.
+For example, if the declarer has Jack of Clubs, Jack of Spades, Jack of Hearts, Jack of Diamonds, Ace of Hearts, 10 of Hearts, King of Hearts, they are with 7.
+If the declarer does not have a Jack of Clubs they are against that number of Matadors.

 The smallest multiplier possible is two.